 After 1971's Cahoots album, the Band settled into a period of transition.
 Filling the next few years with live records and an oldies cover album, the group didn't have the same momentum as they did during their nonstop first few years.
 Chalk it up to a number of things, but in the early '70s, when artists released at least one album per year, the four-year break between Cahoots and Northern Lights - Southern Cross was downright troubling.
 There are some good songs on the Band's sixth album; "Ophelia" is the best.

 The opening song on the Band's fourth album features a terrific horn arrangement by New Orleans legend Allen Toussaint.
 It's also one of the group's most musically ambitious cuts, a shuffling, funky blast of R&B that shows just how adept the Band were at mixing and mastering genres.
 It would be another four years before they made another record of original material (see No. 9 on our list of the Top 10 Band Songs).

-In concert, 'Chest Fever' was usually paired with 'The Genetic Method,' an instrumental intro played by multi-instrumentalist Garth Hudson.
+In concert, "Chest Fever" was usually paired with "The Genetic Method," an instrumental intro played by the multi-talented Garth Hudson.
 It turned the song into a spotlight-hogging centerpiece.
 But it sounds almost as magnificent on the original studio version from the Band's debut album, which features a searing dual vocal by Richard Manuel and Levon Helm.

 'Stage Fright'From: 'Stage Fright' (1970)

 After The Band painted a sepia-toned Americana hue over late-'60s rock 'n' roll, main songwriter Robbie Robertson wanted to wash away the ancient stain on the Band's third album (see No. 10 on our list of the Top 10 Band Songs).
 Though it lacks the interplay found on the group's first two LPs, Stage Fright is their most musically diverse record and features some great songs – including the dynamic title track.